dpo/sublime-minilatex/README.md

 * Previewing PDF: `⌘-shift-B`
 * Cleaning up: `alt-shift-C`

+## Using Preview

+By default, `Preview.app` is the PDF previewer.
+An advantage of Preview is that it ships with OSX.
+A disadvantage is that it doesn't automatically refresh the display when the PDF file is updated unless you go and click in the Preview window, which is inconvenient.
+To simulate auto-update, I included the special command `alt-shift-P` (P is for Preview).
+This command is actually a short AppleScript command that activates the Preview window, causing the PDF to be refreshed, and then switches the focus back to the Sublime Text window.
+The mechanism is very simplistic for now and is probably easy to fool.
+However, it's functional.

+## Using Skim

+You can change the PDF previewer in `BuildLaTeXFiles.sublime-build`.
+It is currently set to `Preview.app` but you could also use [`Skim.app`](http://skim-app.sourceforge.net).
+Simply replace the line

+    "cmd": ["open", "-a", "Preview.app", "$file_path/$file_base_name.pdf"],

+with

+    "cmd": ["open", "-a", "Skim.app", "$file_path/$file_base_name.pdf"],

 ## Customizing

 You can customize the `latexmk` options by editing `BuildLaTeXFiles.sublime-build`.
 However, I recommend creating a `~/.latexmkrc` resource file instead.
 Here's an example resource file that you can just copy and paste: